discordutilitybot/utilitybot/.github/README.md

 ## Help and Support
 The default command to get help is u!help.

-You can also join our community/support discord for support, or just to chat with other users!
+Join our community/support discord for further support or to chat with other users!
 The invite link is below.
   [![server](https://discord.com/api/guilds/742193197673087027/widget.png?style=banner4)](https://discord.gg/BBQc6X)